By

 Scenario: An employee’s recent performance has dipped.

-Giving great constructive feedback is up to you
+Giving great feedback is up to you

 Start there, and you will do well with any constructive feedback you need to provide in your leadership role.